 Equally comfortable with contemporary music, Ms. De Ratmiroff performed the world premiere of Midnight Hour by Vladimir Horowitz (The Unknown Horowitz: New Insights into the Man and his Music, by Sherrill Martin), and interpreted new music with composer, Daniel Bernard Roumain, in which she ‘added an iridescent thread to the texture, especially her gorgeous vocalise in “Black Man Singing”’ (Classical Voice of North Carolina).

 Ms. De Ratmiroff holds artist diplomas from the Accademia di Santa Cecilia (Rome, Italy) and the Accademia Chigiana (Siena, Italy) where she studied with Renata Scotto, Raina Kabaivanska, and Sylvana Bartoli.
 She earned a Master of Music degree in Voice Performance from the University of North Carolina Greensboro.

 She is the founder of the Cape Fear Opera Company and the former vice president of the Wilmington Concert Association, one of the oldest presenting bodies in the United States.
-Most recently, Ms. De Ratmiroff served on the voice faculty of the University of North Carolina Wilmington.
-Currently, she has a private studio based in Miami, Florida.
+Most recently, Ms. De Ratmiroff served on the voice faculty of Western Carolina University.

-Her debut album featuring Spanish and Latin-American song with pianist Milton Rubén Laufer will be released on the Naxos record label during 2015.
+De Ratmiroff’s debut album featuring Spanish and Latin-American song with pianist Milton Rubén Laufer will be released on the Naxos record label during 2020.